 This was still a club that needed to build, and it was not a total surprise when Mejías was traded after the 1962 season – manager Harry Craft had said that any player was expendable.
 But the transaction was hardly part of a youth movement by Houston management.
 On November 26 Mejías was dealt to the Boston Red Sox for American League batting champion Pete Runnels.
-Mejías was either 30 or 32, depending upon which birthday one chose to count – but there was no doubt as to Runnels’ rather advanced baseball age of 34.
+By then 37, Mejías was thought to be 30 – but there was no doubt as to Runnels’ rather advanced baseball age of 34.
 Also, Runnels had little speed or power (just 10 homers and 60 RBIs during 1962).

-After the season ended, Mejías took part in the one and only Latin American players’ game at the Polo Grounds on October 12.
+After the season ended, Mejías took part in the one and only Latino players’ game at the Polo Grounds on October 12.
 The charity game, which benefited the Hispanic-American Baseball Federation, was the last time baseball was ever played at the ballpark before it was demolished.